getsentry/sentry-java/docs/config.rst

 displayed by default.

-You can configure which package prefixes your application uses with the ``sentry.stacktrace.app.packages`` option, which takes a comma separated list.
+You can configure which package prefixes your application uses with the stacktrace.app.packages`` option, which takes a comma separated list.

 ::